 What is the definition of regeneration?
 For some, it’s bringing swathes of neglected land back into use; for others, it’s building attractive buildings for people to live and work in.

-For Wheatley Group, our imaginations are wider and greater, our ambition much deeper, as we work with partners to improve and sustain entire communities.
+For Wheatley, our imaginations are wider and greater, our ambition much deeper, as we work with partners to improve and sustain entire communities.

 Physical regeneration is a golden opportunity to drive real economic and social benefit through communities, often providing a springboard to transform people’s lives.